cardiffnlp/timelms/README.md

 $ export 'BEARER_TOKEN'='<your_bearer_token>'
 ```

 The script is set up to wait 7 seconds between requests of 500 results.
-In case of error, the scripts waits another 60 seconds before retrying (and increments time between requests by 0.01 seconds).
+In case of error, the script waits another 60 seconds before retrying (and increments time between requests by 0.01 seconds).

 ## Compiling Tweets by Date